Multitask learning and benchmarking with clinical time series data: Methods

 $\overleftarrow{x}_t$ denotes the $t$-th element of the reverse of the sequence $\{x_t\}_{t \geq 1}^T$.
 The output layers and loss functions for each task are the same as those in the standard LSTM baseline.

 The intuition behind having channel-wise module is two-fold.
 First, it helps to pre-process the data of a single variable before mixing it with the data of other variables.
 This way the model can learn to store some useful information related to only that particular variable.
 For example, it can learn to store the maximum heart rate or the average blood pressure in earlier time steps.
 This kind of information is hard to learn in the case of standard LSTMs, as the input to hidden weight matrices need to have sparse rows.
 Second, this channel-wise module facilitates incorporation of missing data information by explicitly showing which mask variables relate to which variables.
 This information can be tricky to learn in standard LSTM models.
+While in most of our experiments channel-wise LSTMs outperformed standard LSTMs, we did not perform an extensive ablation study to determine the contribution of various components of channel-wise LSTMs (grouping of related variables, bidirectionality, the additional LSTM layer) in the performance gain.

 Note that this channel-wise module can be used as a replacement of the input layer in any neural architecture which takes the concatenation of time series of different variables as its input.